 Stryd is designed to be accurate out of the box without calibration for most runners.
-It is very likely that if you have experienced distance and pace inaccuracy, then a configuration issue exists in the system of your training devices you use on a regular basis.
-Configuration issues are easy to fix and provide immediate improvement in your issue.
+If you have experienced distance and pace inaccuracy, you should check your watch configuration and how Stryd is attached.
 This article is for you if you have one of the following complaints:

 - "My Stryd Pod suddenly changed in calibration."